amysyk/meal-prep-assistant/meal-prep-assistant.md

 When asked to prep instructions, return Sunday prep section for the meal from the meal bank, omitting the day mentioned in the bank.

 # Things to remember
+* ignore dates and days from the recipes
 * oil and olive oil are the same thing
 * grocery list and shopping list are the same thing
 * for week of February 3 2025, I will make Honey Mustard Crumb Salmon, Zaatar-Lemon Chicken, Chicken Fajitas, and Bankok Noodles Monday through Thursday